-Dhanush To Wrap ‘Karnan’ In March; Read Details
+Dhanush To Wrap Karnan In March; Read Details

-We all know that Kollywood star Dhanush is currently busy shooting for his next with Pariyerum Perumal famed director Mari Selvaraj.
+We all know that Kollywood star Dhanush is currently busy shooting for his next 'Karnan' with Pariyerum Perumal famed director Mari Selvaraj.
 The film also has Mollywood actor Lal in a key role.

 Dhanush has recently given an interesting update about the film.
 Taking to Twitter, the 'Asuran' actor announced that the film's shooting will be wrapped up in March.
 As per reports, the film will release in July 2020.